London Eye: Design and construction

 The wheel was constructed in sections which were floated up the Thames on barges and assembled lying flat on piled platforms in the river.
 Once the wheel was complete it was lifted into an upright position by a strand jack system made by Enerpac.
 It was first raised at 2 degrees per hour until it reached 65 degrees, then left in that position for a week while engineers prepared for the second phase of the lift.

 The project was European with major components coming from six countries: the steel was supplied from the UK and fabricated in the Netherlands by Hollandia, the cables came from Italy, the bearings came from Germany (FAG/Schaeffler Group), the spindle and hub were cast in the Czech Republic, the capsules were made by Poma in France (and the glass for these came from Italy), and the electrical components from the UK.

 Opening

+The London Eye was formally opened on 31 December 1999 by the Prime Minister, Tony Blair, who fired a laser beam across the Thames.
+The occasion was marked by a flypast from Concorde, British Airways' flagship jet.

-The London Eye was formally opened by the Prime Minister Tony Blair on 31 December 1999, but did not open to the paying public until 9 March 2000 because of a capsule clutch problem.
+However, it did not open to the paying public until 9 March 2000 because of a capsule clutch problem.

 The London Eye was originally intended as a temporary attraction, with a five-year lease.
 In December 2001, operators submitted an application to Lambeth Council to give the London Eye permanent status, and the application was granted in July 2002.